OKFNat/lobbyScraper/README.md

-lobbysraper: Getting data from the Austrian lobbying register
+lobbysraper: Getting Data from the Austrian Lobbying Register
 =============================================================

 This repository is a python script to scrape the [Austrian lobbying register](http://www.lobbyreg.justiz.gv.at).
 The scraper was written for the [Gute Taten für gute Daten](http://okfn.at/gutedaten/) project from [Open Knowledge Austria](http://okfn.at) and is available under the [MIT open source license](http://opensource.org/licenses/MIT).